Mountain State University: Athletics

-Men's basketball

 Mountain State won the 2004 NAIA Division I men's basketball tournament.
 Mountain State was the national runner-up in the 2003 NAIA Division I men's basketball tournament.
 Additionally, the Cougars were the national runner-up in the 2008 NAIA Division I men's basketball tournament and in the 2011 NAIA Division I men's basketball tournament.
 MSU advanced to the final four in 2012.